tamerkaraca/linux-ai-setup-script/README.md

 #### Contains Studio Agents for Claude Code (Option 12)

-Selecting option `12` clones the [Contains Studio agents](https://github.com/contains-studio/agents) repository and copies every agent manifest into `~/.claude/agents`.
+Selecting AI CLI option `12` (or main menu option `12`) clones the [Contains Studio agents](https://github.com/contains-studio/agents) repository and copies every agent manifest into `~/.claude/agents`.
 After the sync completes, restart Claude Code so it discovers the new sub-agents.

 - The installer requires `git`; rerun the option any time to pull the latest agent definitions.
 - Files are copied with `rsync -a --delete`, which means your local `~/.claude/agents` folder mirrors the upstream repo.